algoyounes/statsdplus/README.md

 # StatsDPlus

 StatsDPlus is an enhanced client for interfacing with StatsD, offering an intuitive and flexible way to track application metrics.
-With seamless Laravel integration and easy-to-use helper functions, StatsDPlus simplifies metrics collection for your PHP applications.
+With seamless Laravel integration and easy-to-use helper functions, StatsDPlus simplifies metrics collection for your applications.

 ## Features